microsoft/vcpkg-docs/vcpkg/concepts/triplets.md

 compatibility with community triplets.
 We gladly accept and review contributions that aim to solve issues with these triplets.

-When using a community triplet, a message like the following one will be printed during a package installation:
+When using a community triplet, a message like the following will be printed during a package installation:

 ```console